bcoles/kasld/CONTRIBUTING.md

 region/confidence vocabularies — is documented in
 [docs/architecture.md → The tagged-line protocol](docs/architecture.md#the-tagged-line-protocol).

-The orchestrator ignores any line that does not begin with `P` or `V` followed by a space, so a component can freely print diagnostic messages (progress, errors, explanations).
+Beyond the address records (`P`/`V`), two more tagged kinds share the channel — scalar facts (`S`) and dispositions (`R`); the orchestrator parses all three and ignores anything else, so a component can freely print diagnostic messages (progress, errors, explanations).
 A component may emit zero, one, or multiple tagged lines.

 ### Position vs. confidence